 2 .
 What I heard: “Breast is Best!”

 Of all of the breastfeeding tips I was told, this was the overriding mantra of all breastfeeding advocates.
-I heard it from family members, co-workers, medical professionals, it was even embroidered on the little take-away bag given to me at the hospital.
+I heard it from family members, co-workers, and medical professionals, it was even embroidered on the little takeaway bag given to me at the hospital.
 And from a biological standpoint, it’s true.
 Breast milk is the most nutritious first food to give your baby.
-It’s been researched and proven that not only is breastmilk a miracle elixir with whole nutrition for your new child, breastfeeding may be connected to lower rates of diabetes, breast cancer and
+It’s been researched and proven that not only is breastmilk a miracle elixir with whole nutrition for your new child, but breastfeeding may also be connected to lower rates of diabetes, breast cancer, and ovarian cancer for mothers.
+It helps babies grow and develop while protecting them from illnesses, among many other things.

 It’s amazing.
 It’s what women’s bodies are made for.
 WE GET IT.
 The issue I have with this sentiment isn’t so much that it isn’t a valid point.
-It’s that it comes without any advice, and usually, a tinge of judgement and superiority.
-Because if “breast is best,” than formula feeding is “less than best” or “not the best” thing for your child.
-What I wish I heard: “Breastmilk is really good for you baby, but breastfeeding can be a challenge.
+It’s that it comes without any advice, and usually, a tinge of judgment and superiority.
+Because if “breast is best,” then formula feeding is “less than best” or “not the best” thing for your child.

-Here’s my story”¦
+Here’s my story;

-Instead of subliminally pushing the idea that not breastfeeding your baby means you’re doing what’s less than best, I wish I would have heard honest recounts of women’s trials and triumphs while learning to breastfeed.
-Because learning to breastfeed was HARD.
-For me it was much more challenging than giving birth itself.
 Because my son’s birth was induced and managed with an epidural and pain medication, it was also much more painful than childbirth for me.
 I hadn’t realized (and hadn’t heard) before trying it that breastfeeding would be so physically painful.
-My nipples chapped, cracked and bled.
+My nipples chapped, cracked, and bled (if this is you, make sure to get a good nipple cream).
 If I didn’t feed my baby within 3 hours, my breasts became engorged and ached.

 But more than the physical pain, I felt emotional torture every time I thought I was failing at successfully doing what was “BEST” for my new, beautiful baby.
 Even with the lactation consultant’s help, the first month of breastfeeding was so grueling.
 I didn’t produce as much milk as I thought I would.
 My son would get frustrated, pull away and cry.
 He always seemed hungry and never satisfied.
 I was exhausted and so discouraged.
-Despite all of this, I rarely confided in other women for breastfeeding tips during this time.
-Because wasn’t this supposed to be natural to me?
-Why didn’t anyone mention that it would be this hard?

 3 .
 What I heard: “I’m disappointed in my Daughter/ Granddaughter/